Example Walkthrough

 Now, download and unzip the example data (you can also do this in your Finder window):

-$ curl -sSLO https://github.com/PennLINC/CuBIDS/raw/main/cubids/testdata/BIDS_Dataset.zip
+$ curl -sSLO https://github.com/PennLINC/CuBIDS/raw/main/cubids/tests/data/BIDS_Dataset.zip

 $ unzip BIDS_Dataset.zip